rome/tools/website/src/_includes/docs/intro.md

 **Rome is currently only supported as a [linter](#linting) for JavaScript and TypeScript.** We are actively working on support for other languages.

-Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting. **Significant implementation has already been completed for other functionality such as bundling and testing.**
+Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting. **Significant implementation already exist for most functionality.**

+We plan on covering the following areas:

+ - Bundling
+ - Compiling
+ - Documentation Generation
+ - Formatting
+ - Linting
+ - Minification
+ - Testing
+ - Type Checking
+ - ... and more

 ### Language Support